 How to get to the Vatican: The Vatican museums can be accessed by foot, metro, or bus.
 You can literally just walk right in.
 The metro stops are Ottaviano an Cipro.
 Or take bus #40 or 64.
 If you arrive at St. Peter’s Basilica first, it’s a 15 minute walk to get to the actual Vatican entrance.

-I hope you've enjoyed my guide to the Raphael Rooms.
-You may enjoy these other travel guides and resources for Rome and the Vatican:
+I hope you’ve enjoyed my guide to the Raphael Rooms.
+You may enjoy these other travel guides and resources for Rome and Vatican City:

 If you’d like to visit the Raphael Rooms in the Vatican Museums, pin it for later.